Thursday, June 8, 2023

 When Traffic Apps Turn Shortcuts Into Travel Nightmares

 Over the Fourth of July weekend, Here & Now’s Robin Young headed to Martha’s Vineyard.
-Thinking she could outsmart the notoriously horrific summer season visitors at the manner to Cape Cod, she used a traffic app to discover a shortcut.
-Unfortunately, so did thousands of others, and what ought to had been a 2- to 3-hour experience changed into a 12-hour bottleneck nightmare.
+Thinking she could outsmart the notoriously horrific summer season visitors on the manner to Cape Cod, she used a traffic app to discover a shortcut.
+Unfortunately, so did thousands of others, and what ought to have been a 2- to 3-hour experience changed into a 12-hour bottleneck nightmare.

 For Robin, it was an inconvenience.
-But for many human beings dwelling inside the neighborhoods tormented by the bottlenecks, it meant dropping the capacity to drag out of their driveway.
-Robin displays on that enjoy and discuss the uses and pitfalls of visitors apps with Mark Hallenbeck, director of the Washington State Transportation Center.
+But for many people dwelling inside the neighborhoods tormented by the bottlenecks, it meant dropping the capacity to drag out of their driveway.
+Robin displays that enjoy and discusses the uses and pitfalls of visitor apps with Mark Hallenbeck, director of the Washington State Transportation Center.

 Interview Highlights